Colorado State vs. Wyoming NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Colorado State and its opponents have gone over the current 40-point total in five of seven games (71.4%) this season.
+- Colorado State and its opponents have gone over the current 40.5-point total in five of seven games (71.4%) this season.

-- Wyoming's games have gone over 40 points in four of seven chances this season.
+- Wyoming has combined with its opponents to score more than 40.5 points in four of seven games this season.

-- The combined points per game average of the two teams, 45.9, is 5.9 points above Saturday's over/under.
+- The combined points per game average of the two teams, 45.9, is 5.4 points more than Saturday's over/under.

-- These two squads surrender a combined 43.3 points per game, 3.3 more than this contest's over/under.
+- The 43.3 points per game these two squads have allowed their opponents to score this season are 2.8 more than the 40.5 total in this contest.

-- The Rams and their opponents have scored an average of 50.6 points per game in 2021, 10.6 more than Saturday's total.

 Colorado State Stats and Trends

-- This season, the Rams have two against the spread wins in three games as a favorite of 3.5 points or more.
+- The Rams have covered the spread once this season when favored by 4 points or more (in two chances).

-- Colorado State's games this year have hit the over on one of seven set point totals (14.3%).
+- Colorado State's games this year have hit the over one time in seven opportunities (14.3%).

-- Colorado State is 3-1 against the spread and 3-2 overall in games when it puts up more than 21.9 points.
+- When Colorado State scores more than 21.9 points, it is 3-1 against the spread and 3-2 overall.

-- Colorado State is 2-3 against the spread and 2-4 overall when the team totals more than 320.8 yards.
+- When Colorado State churns out more than 320.8 yards, the team is 2-3 against the spread and 2-4 overall.

 - This year, the Rams have seven turnovers, two fewer than the Cowboys have takeaways (9).